elastic-infra/chrony_ii/README.md

 #### platforms
 - debian >= 8
-  - debian7 should work but the installed version (v1.24) is too old to run on Linux 4.x (for CI)
+  - debian 7 should work but the installed version (v1.24) is too old to run on Linux 4.x (for CI)
 - ubuntu >= 16.04
 - centos >= 6
 - redhat